 Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

-Sass de Putia (Peitlerkofel) Circuit Hike in Puez-Odle Nature Park, Italian Dolomites
+Sass de Putia Circuit Hike in Puez-Odle Nature Park, Italian Dolomites

-Sass de Putia (2875 m, Peitlerkofel in German, Sas de Pütia in Ladin) is an isolated mountain in the Italian Dolomites, situated between Val Badia (Gadertal) and Val di Funes (Villnösstal) in Puez-Odle Nature Park, South Tyrol.
+Sass de Putia (Peitlerkofel in German, Sas de Pütia in Ladin) is a solitary, two-headed mountain in the Italian Dolomites, situated between Val Badia (Gadertal) and Val di Funes (Villnösstal) in Puez-Odle Nature Park.

-Sass de Putia Circuit Hike, Puez-Odle Nature Park, Italian Dolomites
+Sass de Putia hike, Puez-Odle Nature Park, Dolomites

 • Trailhead: Passo delle Erbe, Alta Badia, South Tyrol | Google Maps